OliviaNguyen1789/Personal--Loan-Performance--Power-BI/README.md

 -🚀 **Interest Rates:** Loans with higher credit grades (e.g., Grade A) typically have lower interest rates compared to those with lower grades (e.g., Grade D or E).
 Loans with higher amounts or longer terms tend to have higher interest rates.
 -🚀 **Debt-to-Income (DTI) Ratio**: 67% of loans are considered low-risk based on the DTI ratio, with only 4% classified as high or very high risk.
 Higher DTI ratios correlate with higher interest rates, reflecting the increased risk of default.

-In summary, the bank favors low-risk borrowers, as seen through its focus on low DTI ratios and high loan grades.
-It also prioritizes loans with smaller amounts.
-To manage risk, the bank diversifies across loan terms, balancing short, medium, and long-term debts.
-High-risk loans—such as those with longer terms, lower credit grades, or larger amounts—are assigned higher interest rates to offset the increased risk of default.

 ### Dashboard 2 Preview